 How will we respond when they already know it?

 This approach and reflection ensures the District is constantly evaluating our practices in light of their impact on learning.

-Special programs services are provided in the District on home campuses or through centralized programming.
-These include Gifted and Talented, Special Education, ESL/Bilingual, Dyslexia, Head Start, Accelerated Reading/Math Instruction, Credit Recovery and GED.
+Special programs and services are provided in the District on home campuses or through centralized programming.
+These include Gifted and Talented, Special Education, ESL/Bilingual, Dyslexia, Accelerated Reading/Math Instruction, Credit Recovery and GED.

 The District’s Career and Technical Education Center offers more than 30 programs of study for high school students to explore their future, while the Student Opportunity Center provides extra support to help struggling students reach their maximum potential.
-A free Pre-Kindergarten program is offered at the Early Childhood School for qualifying families.
+A free, full-day Pre-Kindergarten program is offered at the Early Childhood School and elementary schools across the District for qualifying families.